Proverbs 31: Text

-The original text was written in the Hebrew language.
-This chapter is divided into 31 verses.
+Hebrew

+The following table shows the Hebrew text of Proverbs 31 with not only vowels but also [Hebrew cantillation] Trope Symbols included, alongside an English translation based upon the JPS 1917 translation (now in the public domain).

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text, which includes the Aleppo Codex (10th century), and Codex Leningradensis (1008).

 There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BC.
 Extant ancient manuscripts of the Septuagint version include Codex Vaticanus (B; $\mathfrak{G}$B; 4th century), Codex Sinaiticus (S; BHK: $\mathfrak{G}$S; 4th century), and Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century).